AbedTuffaha/Encryption-Decryption/README.md

       - If `char` is lowercase, apply the reverse process of uppercase encryption.
 A similar process to the above step, then finally replace `char` with an uppercase character from a given uppercase alphabet string using the remainder as an index.
     - If `char` is "(", check if `char` and the following 2 indices form either of the special symbols "(@)" or "(#)".
 If they do, replace `char` with "@" or "#" accordingly.
 Otherwise, leave it as intended.
     - If `char` is "#", replace it and the following 2 indices with the corresponding original number from the encryption "#7#", "#8#", "#9#", "#0#" (i.e., "0", "1", "2", "3").
-    - If `char` is "@", replace it with the square root of the combined same-index elements from 'left' and 'right'.
+    - If `char` is "@", replace it with the square root of the combined same-index elements from `left` and `right`.
 A counter `j` is used for this purpose.
     - If `char` is anything else, keep it as is.

 After processing the last character, add the resulting word to a list.
 Once all words are processed, join the word list with a space using the `"".join()` function and return it as the decrypted text.